 Instructions

-• DRESSING: To measure blue cheese, pack it tightly in a 1/3 measuring cup.
-Then transfer the measured blue cheese to a medium-sized bowl.
+• To make the dressing, measure blue cheese, packing it tightly in a 1/3 measuring cup.
+Then put in a medium bowl.

-Mash blue cheese and buttermilk together with a fork until the mixture resembles large-curd cottage cheese*.
-Add in the remaining dressing ingredients.
-Season to taste with salt & pepper (I add 1/4 tsp salt & 1/2 tsp pepper).
-If desired, add in 1 tbsp fresh chives.
+Mash blue cheese and buttermilk together with a fork until the mixture resembles large-curd cottage cheese.
+(If you’d rather a smooth dressing, blend everything except the chives together.
+Stir through chives after blending.)
+Add in remaining dressing ingredients.
+Season to taste (I add 1/4 teaspoon salt and 1/2 teaspoon pepper).
+If desired, add fresh chives.
 Stir until well combined.
 Taste and adjust to personal preference.
-Cover dressing and place in the fridge until ready to use.
+Cover dressing and place in fridge until ready to use.
 Stir again before using.

-• BACON: Cook bacon, let cool, and finely chop.
+• Cook bacon, let cool, and finely chop.

-• SALAD: Cut the head of lettuce into quarters, remove cores, and discard any bad outer leaves.
+• Cut the head of lettuce into quarters, remove cores, and discard any bad outer leaves.
 Set cut wedges on individual plates.
 Spoon dressing (adding to taste) over individual wedges.
-(You may have leftover dressing; it will keep up to a week in the fridge).
+(You may have leftover dressing.)
 Divide bacon, tomatoes, and extra blue cheese evenly among the wedges.
 If desired, sprinkle chives on top.
-Serve salads with a fork and knife!
+Enjoy!

 Video